 Private purpose-built student accommodation (PBSA) is a great example of a hot property investment segment.
-"The student accommodation market has continued to gain mainstream acceptance among investors," says Jonathan Long, who works in the Investec SPF team.
+"The student accommodation market has continued to gain mainstream acceptance among investors," says Jonathan Long, who works in the Structured Property Finance team at Investec Private Bank.
 "Investment volumes seem to increase year on year, and in 2016 alone we saw £3.5 billion of purpose-built student accommodation being traded."

-Growth in PBSA is the result of several factors6, including rising numbers of students from abroad and a significant growth in the number of British school-leavers choosing full-time university courses.
+Growth in PBSA is the result of several factors,9 including rising numbers of students from abroad and a significant growth in the number of British school-leavers choosing full-time university courses.
 There has also been a drive towards the private sector for the delivery of better-quality accommodation in what has historically been an undersupplied market.